Story and Pictures by Candice Lassey, Field Comms Officer for Tutapona

 Please note that this story - with its associated images - was produced before social distancing was enforced, following the outbreak of COVID-19.
 As a responsible global organisation, MAF is currently practising social distancing as per UK Government advice.

-On the 3 February, MAF Uganda Pilot Matt Eagar delivered one of our Tutapona staff and a box of resources, including felt boards, peg people and clay, for our very first children’s trauma rehabilitation programme, called the 'Heroes' Journey' to Adjumani, Northern Uganda.
+On the 3 February, MAF Uganda Pilot Matt Eagar delivered one of our Tutapona staff and a box of resources, including felt boards, peg people and clay, for our very first children’s trauma rehabilitation programme, called 'Hero's Journey' to Adjumani, Northern Uganda.

 As children explore group-based therapeutic activities to unlock and heal the trauma that they have experienced in the process of leaving their home countries and living in a refugee camp, they are equipped with the skills they need to grow from their past experiences.

-This MAF flight not only enabled our resources for this incredible curriculum to arrive safely and on time, but we were allowed a glimpse into the very first Heroes Journey program in Adjumani, facilitated by Issa, a former child soldier and refugee himself.
+This MAF flight not only enabled our resources for this incredible curriculum to arrive safely and on time, but we were allowed a glimpse into the very first Hero's Journey programme in Adjumani, facilitated by Issa, a former child soldier and refugee himself.

 'My name is Anna and I am 13 years old.
 I really enjoy school, I love learning how to write.

 I was 7 years old when I came here from South Sudan’s capital, Juba.
-I remember the fighting, I remember having to drink sewage, I remember the armed gunmen who came to loot and kill.
+I remember the fighting, I remember having to drink dirty water polluted by sewage, I remember the gunmen who came to loot and kill.
 I remember it all very well.

 Our mother was encouraged to bring us to safety here in Uganda- me, and my brother and sister.
 Our journey took 6 days and we saw many soldiers along the road side with guns, I was so afraid.
 We stopped at the reception centre at the border for 5 days while we were processed as refugees.